Exercises for Young Children

 Toddlers (12 to 36 months)

-- Bounce, throw, and chase balls to develop hand-eye coordination .
+- Bounce, throw, and kick balls to develop hand-foot-eye coordination .
 Use soft balls that will not break anything.

 - Dance to music and follow-along songs to promote body awareness and balance.